kstg4cnkwh-netizen/BoatRun-metrics/README.md

-# Scull Metrics — User Guide
+# BoatRun Metrics — User Guide

 Two companion web apps that run as PWAs on an iOS device mounted in a scull.
 The **Metrics app** records sessions live on the water.
 The **Analyser app** is used on a desktop or tablet after the session to review data and compare performance over time.